The following post is from Katie of Kitchen Stewardship: 4 Home Remedies to Knock Out a Cold

 No special equipment, ingredients, or fancy techniques.
 Just a salty taste in your mouth.
 Rinse it out and be glad you found something simple.

-There are a few other additions to a gargle rinse, including apple cider vinegar, cayenne pepper, honey, and mustard seed that my poor husband will be trying tomorrow.
+A few other additions to a gargle rinse include apple cider vinegar, cayenne pepper, honey, and mustard seed that my poor husband will be trying tomorrow.
 I still say simple is best, so I’m sticking with saltwater and maybe vinegar.

 Stomp Out Colds Early with Cinnamon and Honey